Donga (musician): Personal life and death

 In 1932 Donga married Zaíra de Oliveira, also a musician, with whom he had a daughter, Lígia.
 Zaíra died in 1951; Donga married again in 1953 and went to live in the neighborhood of Aldeia Campista, where he retired as a retired bailiff.
 Sick and almost blind, he lived his last days at the Retiro dos Artistas, dying in 1974.
 He is buried in the São João Batista Cemetery.

+Elson Nascimento, most well known as a member of the Sun Ra Arkestra, is one of Donga's direct descendants.